-Choosing Microsoft for ERP might be a good choice for companies that already use Microsoft’s technology.
-Microsoft is delivering innovative solutions for small and medium-sized companies, and is becoming a growing force that also appeals at larger organisations.
+Choosing Microsoft might be a good choice for companies that already use Microsoft’s technology.
+Microsoft is delivering innovative solutions for small and medium-sized companies and becoming a growing force that appeals to larger organizations.

-PeopleSoft Financials is a financial reporting client/server designed for larger organisations.
-Apps enable organizations to control, manage and report on financial, accounting and project tracking information.
+PeopleSoft Financials is a financial reporting client/server designed for larger organizations.
+Apps enable organizations to control, manage and report on financial, accounting, and project tracking information.

-Sage Intacct is an ERP cloud system aimed at small and medium-sized businesses with fast growth.
-Intacct covers core financial and accounting systems, ordering, order management, and financial reporting and market intelligence.
-This also integrates with applications from third-party such as Salesforce.
+Sage Intacct is a cloud system aimed at small and medium-sized businesses with fast growth.
+Intacct covers core financial and accounting systems, ordering, order management, financial reporting, and market intelligence.
+This also integrates with applications from third parties such as Salesforce.

-Epicor has been a pioneer in ERP systems, with an emphasis on the manufacturing, distribution, retail and service industries.
-As other business software providers, they have their financial accounting roots until they begin incorporating CRM tools into their products.
-After acquisitions in the late 1990s and early 2000s, Epicor went on to grow its manufacturers
+Epicor has been a pioneer in systems, with an emphasis on the manufacturing, distribution, retail, and service industries.
+Like other business software providers, they had their financial accounting roots until they began incorporating CRM tools into their products.
+After acquisitions in the late 1990s and early 2000s, Epicor went on to grow its manufacturers.

-Deltek Vision is project based resource planning ( ERP) program
+Deltek Vision is a project-based resource planning program

-Infor, which is an evolving technology for the enterprise, will be considered by small and large organizations, both nationally and internationally, providing a range of applications tailored to individual organisations.
+Infor, which is an evolving technology for the enterprise, will be considered by small and large organizations, both nationally and internationally, providing a range of applications tailored to individual organizations.

-There are much more software available in the market for Enterprise resource planning.
-Now choosing perfect ERP product that depends upon your organisational needs & Total Cost of Ownership
+There is much more software available in the market for Enterprise resource planning.
+Now choosing the perfect ERP product that depends upon your organizational needs & Total Cost of Ownership